Camera

 Equipment

-In order to carry the camera around I got myself a Langly Paracord Strap.
-I loved its bright red/orange looks, but in hindsight it wasn’t the best thing to buy.
+For carrying the camera around my neck I got the Langly Paracord Strap.
+I love its bright red/orange looks, but in hindsight it wasn’t the best purchase.
 While the Langly cord looks awesome, it turned out to be very unreliable.
 While I was travelling through Japan, it happened multiple times that it simply let go of the camera while it was hanging around my neck.
 Apparently, the cord starts to spontaneously untie itself from the buckles after being in use for a while.
-I’ve tried contacting Langly about this issue but they couldn’t really help me and offered me a voucher for my next purchase instead.
-I ended up fixing it myself though.
-While I was in Osaka I came by one of the tiny hardware stores near the Tsūtenkaku tower and managed to find a pack of cable ties that I would use to permanently fix the cord to the buckles.
+I’ve tried contacting Langly about this issue, but they couldn’t really help me and offered me a voucher for my next purchase instead.
+I ended up fixing it myself.
+While I was in Osaka I came by one of the tiny hardware stores near the Tsūtenkaku tower and managed to find a pack of tiny cable ties that I would use to permanently fix the cord to the buckles.
 I haven’t had it let go of my Alpha ever since but I nevertheless lost trust in it and always make sure to keep at least one hand on the camera while it’s hanging around my neck.

 Photo development

-For developing the raw images I use my laptop and Capture One.
-While I was heavily dependant on Adobe Lightroom for years, I am glad that I eventually found a way to get rid of it and still make use of the Kodak Portra-inspired VSCO presets I’m almost always using on my photos.
-The overall process is incredibly easy: I import the raws into dedicated libraries – I usually have one per city and anohter one containing only individual snapshots – apply the my go-to-preset to them and export the ones I like best into a dedicated (structured) folder on my own cloud.
+For developing the raw images I used to use my MacBook and Capture One.
+While I was heavily dependant on Adobe Lightroom for years, I eventually found a way to get rid of it and still make use of the Kodak Portra-inspired VSCO presets I’m almost always using on my photos.
+The overall process is actually very easy: I import the raws into dedicated libraries – I usually have one per city and another one containing only individual snapshots – apply my go-to-preset to them and export the ones I like best into a dedicated (structured) folder on my own cloud.
 I never really re-touch my photos in terms of spot removals or things like that and I usually export them in 4K resolution.
 That’s pretty much it.

 Bonus: A bokehlicious webcam

-Just recently Sony extended their software collection with an app called Imaging Edge Webcam that allows to use Sony cameras as webcams.
-The software runs under Windows as well as macOS (expect the latest Apple Silicon hardware).
+During the global pandemic of 2020 Sony extended their software collection with an app called Imaging Edge Webcam that allows to use Sony cameras as webcams.
+The software runs under Windows as well as macOS.

 Under Linux the camera can also be used as webcam thanks to Video4Linux and